What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Best Practices for Knowledge Base Management

 Not all knowledge bases are equally effective.
-Here are seven best practices and tips you can follow to ensure that your knowledge base provides value to both your customers and your agents.
+Here are seven best practices to ensure that your knowledge base provides value to both your customers and agents.

 1. Ensure Easy Navigation to Your Knowledge Base